Virginia Criminal Indictments

 There are a variety of different circumstances that would be in play into the indictment procedure regarding a criminal case in the Commonwealth of Virginia.
 Indictments in Virginia occur at the circuit court level, but many cases—even serious felony cases—begin at the general district court level.

 After hearing evidence in a closed session, the grand jury returns an indictment as a true bill or not a true bill.
 By practice in Virginia, a very high number of indictments are returned as true bills.
-If your indictment is returned as a true bill, you will then be notified by law enforcement and served with the indictment in open court, or arrested if you fail to appear in court.
-This warrant for your arrest after criminal indictment is known as a capias.
-These are the two ways that an indictment can begin in a Virginia criminal proceeding.
+If your indictment is returned as a true bill, you will then be notified by law enforcement and served with the indictment in open court, or if you do not appear, the judge will issue a bench warrant for your arrest, otherwise known as capias.

 Types of Indictments

-Depending on the circumstances of your case, if you are subject to direct indictment, you may not receive notice of the indictment ahead of time.
+Depending on the circumstances of your case, if you are subject to direct indictment, you may not receive notice of the indictment ahead of time- even if you have an attorney.
 In Virginia, direct indictments can occur without a prior arrest, and sometimes without even the person being notified that they are under investigation.
 Although this is rare, it still does happen and you may find an officer at your home or place of business with a bench warrant for your arrest based upon an indictment.